jakeprem/todos-24/README.md

 I generated the OpenAPI spec and made a few manual tweaks.
 It should be accurate and you should be able to copy or load it into any Swagger UI (such as https://editor-next.swagger.io/) and execute queries against your locally running API.
 CORs is configured to be permissive when running in dev.

+### React UI

+You should be able to run this from the `webapp` directory with a simple `npm install` and `npm start`.

+Since building the UI wasn't part of the requirements I opted to generate this as well, mainly just as another way to test the API.